strapi/documentation/docusaurus/docs/cloud/getting-started/usage-billing.md

 You can view the status of your project in the [Projects](https://cloud.strapi.io/projects) section of your Strapi Cloud account and you will be notified by email.

 :::warning
-If you do not resolve the issue within 10 days, your suspended project will be deleted and all data will be permanently lost.
+If you do not resolve the issue within 30 days, your suspended project will be deleted and all data will be permanently lost.
+To avoid this situation, you will be sent an email when your project becomes suspended, then another email every week to remind you to solve the issue.
+The last email will be sent to you the day before the deletion of the project.
 :::

 #### Project suspension after subscription cancellation